Max Greenfield

-Max Greenfield (born September 4, 1979) is an American actor.
+Max Greenfield (born September 4, 1979) is an American actor and author.
 He appeared in recurring roles in Veronica Mars and Ugly Betty.
 He co-starred as Schmidt in the Fox sitcom New Girl, for which he received nominations at the Primetime Emmy Awards, the Golden Globe Awards, and the Critics' Choice Television Awards.
 Since 2018, Greenfield has portrayed Dave Johnson in the CBS sitcom The Neighborhood.

 He voiced Roger in the Ice Age franchise, and numerous characters in the shows Bob's Burgers, Robot Chicken and BoJack Horseman.
+He has also written the children's books I Don't Want to Read This Book, I Don't Want to Read This Book Aloud, This Book is Not a Present and Good Night Thoughts.

 Early life

 Greenfield was born and raised in Dobbs Ferry, New York.
 He is Jewish and had a Saturday Night Live-themed Bar Mitzvah.
 He graduated from Dobbs Ferry High School in 1998.
 At DFHS, Greenfield played wide receiver for the football team.